prem-muthedath/bowling/README.md

 I tried many designs, but I found the design using the state pattern as the only satisfactory one.

-With this design, Bowling just aggregates frame scores, and the logic for scoring a frame is distributed between Frame and its State objects.
+With this design, Bowling just aggregates frame scores, and the logic for scoring a frame is distributed between Frame and its states (Ball objects here).

 This design is also based on what I learned about OO from: